MicrosoftDocs/azure-docs/articles/virtual-machines/linux/tutorial-lamp-stack.md

 > [!TIP]
-> You can alternatively install Apache, MySQL, and PHP on Ubuntu using `sudo apt-get install lampserver^` (including the caret (^) character at the end).
+> You can alternatively install Apache, MySQL, and PHP on Ubuntu using `sudo apt install lamp-server^` (including the caret (^) character at the end).
 >